 2 Infectious Disease/CCM Track Fellows

+Allegheny General Hospital is a tertiary-care center with multiple sub-specialty intensive care units.
+Our 15 faculty members each have a unique interest that spans the realm of pulmonary, critical care, sleep medicine and research.
+The Division manages AGH’s 24 bed Medical Intensive Care Unit, and a 22 bed Neurosurgical Intensive Care Unit.
 The Division of Pulmonary and Critical Care Medicine evaluates and manages patients with acute and chronic lung disease.
-The division includes a Bronchoscopy Laboratory, Pulmonary Function Laboratory, Sleep Disorders Center, Hyperbaric Oxygen Unit and Respiratory Therapy Department.
+The division includes a comprehensive Bronchoscopy Laboratory with an expanding staffed by interventional pulmonologists, a Comprehensive Pulmonary Function Laboratory, offering cardiopulmonary exercise testing, a Sleep Disorders Center, and a Hyperbaric Oxygen Unit.
 Our 15 faculty members each have a unique interest that spans the realm of pulmonary, critical care, sleep medicine and research.
 The Division manages AGH’s 24 bed Medical Intensive Care Unit, and a 22 bed Neurosurgical Intensive Care Unit.
-Our Division Chief, Anil Singh, MD has a strong interest in COPD and lung transplant and is a strong supporter of our fellowship.
+Our Division Chief, Tariq Cheema, MD has a strong interest in COPD transformational care, and is a strong supporter of our fellowship.

-The Pulmonary Critical Care Fellowship now offers a critical care track for AGH Infectious Disease Fellows, an AGH Nephrology Fellow and an AGH Heart Failure/Cardiology Fellow who is interested in becoming critical care board certified.
+The Pulmonary Critical Care Fellowship also offers a critical care track for AGH Infectious Disease Fellows, an AGH Nephrology Fellow and a Cardiology Fellow who is interested in becoming critical care board certified.
 For further information regarding our critical care track please see the attached curriculum and visit their web site for further details for applying.